 Motorists were in for a treat as Volkswagen released their Beetle Denim models.
 These vehicles feature unique accents and interiors not found in any regular Beetle.
 The interior features light blue denim seating and jeans-inspired backseat pockets.

-And what better way to promote this unique design than to show the material with prominent yellow seams.
+One way to promote your unique product design and branding is to feature it front and center.
 The seams remind you of the dashed lines that you see in the middle of the road.
 Volkswagen paints a picture in viewers’ minds about taking their new Beetle on a long drive.